By: Marilyn L. Davis

 Conflicts: Writing and Publishing

-I discussed this dilemma with another writer who framed it like this, “Marilyn, what is your greatest fear in writing?
+In discussing this dilemma with another writer, she asked me, “Marilyn, what is your greatest fear in writing?
 I could come up with about four reasons.
-Could your fears be any of these?
+She then asked me pointed questions.

 - Are you afraid of success or failure as a writer?